mehmetalbyrak/CarRentalManagement/README.md

 In this repository;

-  --> "Car Rental System" assignment found on Kodlama.io website has been written.
+  --> "Car Rental System" assignment which is on Kodlama.io website has been written.

   --> Enterprise Software Architecture with SOLID software design principles was implemented.